nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 * Solder
 * Pin headers
 * Computer with monitor (for example, a [C.H.I.P.](http://www.getchip.com/)!)
-* terminal emulation software for Windows such as [PuTTY](http://www.chipkin.com/using-putty-for-serial-com-connections-hyperterminal-replacement/) (OS X and Linux have one built-in)
+* Terminal emulation software for Windows such as [PuTTY](http://www.chipkin.com/using-putty-for-serial-com-connections-hyperterminal-replacement/) (OS X and Linux have one built-in)

 #### Install USB-UART Cable Drivers